refaktor/MTL/README.md

 *!THIS IS WORK IN PROGRESS!*

-Simple bash/*ix based backend for notes/todo tool for my work.
-Inspired partially by `how I imagine Git works`, but trying to be 1 level simpler for end users (because the problem is simpler).
+Simple bash based backend for notes/todo tool for my work.
+Imagine it as very dumb git :).

-On top of it a parser will be built based on ideas from http://www.qwikitodo.com and other prototypes I made.

 ##Core goals / ideas